Sirimavilla-Kaushik/6395120-Digital-Nurture-4.0/week-2_JUnit-Basic-Testing-Exercises/Exercise-4_Arrange-Act-Assert-(AAA)-Pattern-Test-Fixtures-Setup-and-Teardown-Methods-in-JUnit/README.md

     ## How to Run This Project

-    1.  **Open your terminal or IDE**.
+    1.**Open your terminal or IDE**.

-    2. Navigate to the root of the project folder:
+    2.Navigate to the root of the project folder:

          cd `CalculatorJUnitProject`

     3.Run the tests using Maven:
        `mvn test`

   ## Output:

-   1.JUnit will execute all test cases in src/test/java.
+   1. JUnit will execute all test cases in src/test/java.

-   2.You will see messages printed from setup and teardown methods in the console.
+   2. You will see messages printed from setup and teardown methods in the console.

   ## Testing Approach: AAA Pattern
    Each test method is structured in 3 clear steps: